 Heat oil in a kadhai and drop small portions of batter in the kadhai.

-Deep fry till golden.
+Deep fry the fritters till golden.

 Drain on a paper towel or newspaper.
 Sprinkle Chaat masala on pakode.